Can A Pedestrian Be at Fault in a Car Accident?

 Car accidents can have many causes– negligent motorists, defective vehicle parts, and even poor road conditions.
 While less common, pedestrians can also cause a crash.
 In most cases, they do have the right of way.
 There are some circumstances, however, where the pedestrian could be at fault.

 If you are involved in an accident with a pedestrian, your first instinct might be to blame yourself.
 It is important to understand that in some situations, the pedestrian could be to blame.
 Assigning fault is a legal matter, so it is important not to rush to conclusions.
-Before you accept fault for a crash, discuss your case with a car accident attorney in New York.
+Before you accept fault for a crash, discuss your case with our team of New York City car accident lawyers.

 Determining fault in a pedestrian accident